Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 4. Error Handling

-Zagora: Schema-validated typed errors with runtime validation
+Zagora/oRPC: Schema-validated typed errors with runtime error payload/data validation and compile-time type checking.

 const proc = zagora()